 1. A good performance record

-There is a parable that goes something like this… “He who has been faithful with a little, will be faithful with a lot.”
+There is a parable that says, in essence: "He who has been faithful with a little, will be faithful with a lot.”

 Your past behavior is the best indicator of your future behavior.
 This is the reason recruiters ask behavioral questions in interviews.